hieupham12345/Student-management-website-using-Python-Flask/README.md

 `mail_user`
 `mail_pass`

-Connect to database when deploying:
+Connect to the database on deployment:

 `host1`
 `username1`